Creating SharePoint Add-ins that use high-trust authorization

 A high-trust add-in is a provider-hosted SharePoint Add-in that is installed to an on-premises SharePoint farm.
 It cannot be installed to Microsoft SharePoint Online or marketed through the Office Store.
 A high-trust add-in uses a certificate instead of a context token to establish trust.

-Note This topic helps you understand the high-trust authorization system for SharePoint Add-ins.
-For practical information about creating and deploying high-trust add-ins, see the following topics: Create high-trust SharePoint Add-ins Package and publish high-trust SharePoint Add-ins
+This topic helps you understand the high-trust authorization system for SharePoint Add-ins.
+For practical information about creating and deploying high-trust add-ins, see the following topics:

 In SharePoint, the security token service (STS) provides access tokens for server-to-server authentication.
-The STS enables temporary access tokens to access other application services such as Exchange 2013, Lync 2013, and SharePoint Add-ins.
+The STS enables temporary access tokens to access other application services such as Exchange, Lync, and SharePoint Add-ins.
 A farm administrator establishes trust between SharePoint and the other application or add-in by using Windows PowerShell cmdlets and a certificate.
-Each certificate that is used must be trusted by SharePoint using the
+Each certificate that is used must be trusted by SharePoint by using the

 New-SPTrustedRootAuthority cmdlet.
-Also each certificate must be registered with SharePoint as a token issuer using the
+Also each certificate must be registered with SharePoint as a token issuer by using the

-Note The STS isn't intended for user authentication.
-So, you won't see the STS listed on the user sign-in page, in the Authentication Provider section in Central Administration, or in the People Picker in SharePoint.
+The STS isn't intended for user authentication.
+So you won't see the STS listed on the user sign-in page, in the Authentication Provider section in Central Administration, or in the People Picker in SharePoint.